ldorje1/Differential-Imaging-Attacks-on-Near-Field-SAR-Imaging/Efficient Physics-based Learned Reconstruction/README.md

 | **src.py** | Main inference/attack routines (method definitions for preprocessing, projection layer, and forward pass). |
 | **misc.py** | Utility functions used by the model (normalization, FFT helpers, padding, etc.). |

-**Note:**
+**📌 Note:**

-1. The experimental measurement data `y_exp_test_4.npy` is first preprocessed in MATLAB according to the requirements of the three models.
-The preprocessing follows the procedure described in the original paper’s GitHub repository.
+1. `y_exp_test_4.npy` is first preprocessed in MATLAB according to the Deep2S / CV-Deep2S / Deep2S+ pipeline.
+This follows the procedure described in the original authors’ GitHub.

-2. We use the raw measurement data (to generated `y_exp_test_4.npy`) provided by the paper (instead of our own) because the predefined propagation matrix **A** used by all models is derived from the original measurement environment.
+2. We use the original experimental measurement (not our own) because the propagation matrix A was computed from the original measurement environment, and is not compatible with other systems.

-3. Our baseline experimental attack dictionary `D_flat.npy` was computed and preprocessed in MATLAB to meet the model requirements.
+3. Our attack dictionary `D_flat.npy` was computed and preprocessed in MATLAB to meet the model’s dimensional and normalization requirements.

 ***
-### Three 3D U-Net-based Models from the Original Paper (for reference)
+### hree 3D U-Net Models From the Paper (Reference)
 *Deep2S*: Deep2S is a two-stage, physics-guided learned reconstruction network for 3D near-field MIMO radar imaging.
 - Stage 1: Applies the adjoint operator A^H to map raw complex measurements into an intermediate 3D image volume.